ghsanti/readyNN/README.md

 # readyNN
-Links to Neural Networks that are ready to use, with pretrained weights, and license info.
+Links to Neural Networks that are ready to use, with pretrained weights, descriptions and license info.